-There is always a long line of tourists queued and waiting to visit this vast 850-year-old monument to Christian faith and civilization, but if you know the way, you can bypass the crowds by going to one of the doors and saying to the guard, “la couronne d’epine.”
+There is always a long line of tourists queued and waiting to visit this vast 850-year-old monument to Christian faith and civilization, but if you know the way you can bypass the crowds by going to one of the doors and saying to the guard, “la couronne d’epine.”
 There is no wait.
-You are welcomed past the crowds of tourists to join the faithful in waiting for the procession into the church with the instruments of the passion, singing readings and prayers, and the opportunity to kiss the holy crown that adorned the sacred head of Jesus as he walked to his crucifixion on Calvary.
+You are welcomed past the crowds of tourists to join the faithful in waiting for the procession to enter the church carrying the instruments of the passion, then beautiful singing, readings, and prayers, and then at last the opportunity to kiss the holy crown that adorned the sacred head of Jesus as he walked to his crucifixion on Calvary.

 I suppose it is a part of human imagination that we seek out symbolic meaning in events that happen around us, especially events as tragic and profound as the burning of this historic center of Christianity during Holy Week.
 The state of the Church is on many of our minds these days.